thenewdesertoutpost/newdesertoutpost.github.io/index.md

  * **Tea-lay** – *A test of speed and agility.* - Teams of four chaps run four laps, one each, while passing between them a full cup of tea.
 The fastest time to complete four laps without spilling more than 1/3 of the cup of tea wins.
  * **Umbrella Jousting** – *A test of strength.* - Two chaps on bicycles attempt to knock the hats off each others’ heads using only a single umbrella as a weapon, and a briefcase as a shield.
  * **Not Playing Tennis** – *A test of procrastination.* - Using the equipment provided, chaps endeavour to avoid playing a game of tennis by any means available; points are awarded for both difficulty and execution.
- * **Hat tower** – *A test of coordination.* Individual chaps balance as many hats on their heads while riding their bicycle from one (corner of camp) to the other.
+ * **Hat Tower** – *A test of coordination.* Individual chaps balance as many hats on their heads while riding their bicycle across an obstacle course.
 The highest number of hats that complete the journey wins.

 ## Happy Hour - Brandy & Tea Adventure Bar
 ### Tuesday, Thursday 2pm-5pm